ManageIQ/manageiq-documentation/high_availability_guide/_topics/installation.md

     For standard {{ site.data.product.title_short }} installations, a pre-sized database disk is already attached, initialized, encryption key generated, database configured with a region, and the application started.

     2. Select **Stop evm server processes**, select `y`.
-    3. Quit from appliance console and `run systemctl disable evmserverd` to make this a standalone database server.
+    3. Quit from appliance console and `run systemctl disable manageiq` to make this a standalone database server.

     Alternatively, if you attached a new database disk and have not yet configured the application: